emmareimer/goodneighbor/client/README.md

 // FindOne Task Page - ** If you click on a task in your area ** All single task information
 TODO (Emma): Add missing items to schemas/typedefs
+-- name
--- Name
+-- category*
--- Category*
+-- description*
--- Description*
+-- directions*
--- Directions*
+-- contactlessDirections*
 -- created_by: user
 -- claimed_by: user
 -- A button to claim the task